-Orientation will be held twice a month in the local county courthouse.
+Orientations will be scheduled by the mediator in the local or surrounding county courthouse.
 Orientation is an educational group session during which the goals and procedures of the mediation process are explained to the parties as a group.
-Once parties have attended the group orientation they do not need to return for orientation again--even if their case requires a return to mediation years later.
+Once parties have attended the group orientation they do not need to return for orientation again-even if their case requires a return to mediation years later.

-(It is suggested that attorneys who perform domestic work in our judicial district attend one of the group orientation sessions within 90 days of their start in domestic law practice in the 23rd Judicial District.)
+(All resident district court judges strongly recommend that attorneys who perform domestic work in our judicial district attend one of the group orientation sessions within 90 days of their start in domestic law practice in the 24th Judicial District.)

-If one or more of the parties is not present as scheduled, they may be subject to the contempt powers of the court.
+If one or more of the parties is not present as scheduled, they may be subject to the contempt powers of the Court.
 All contempt matters shall be heard by the Chief Judge.
 It is important from a case management perspective that parties begin the mediation process in a timely manner.